opencv/opencv/doc/tutorials/introduction/linux_gcc_cmake/linux_gcc_cmake.rst

 .. note::
    We assume that you have successfully installed OpenCV in your workstation.

+.. container:: enumeratevisibleitemswithsquare

-The easiest way of using OpenCV in your code is to use `CMake <http://www.cmake.org/>`_.
+   * The easiest way of using OpenCV in your code is to use `CMake <http://www.cmake.org/>`_.
 A few advantages (taken from the Wiki):

-* No need to change anything when porting between Linux and Windows
+     #.
+No need to change anything when porting between Linux and Windows
-* Can easily be combined with other tools by CMake( i.e. Qt, ITK and VTK )
+     #.
+Can easily be combined with other tools by CMake( i.e. Qt, ITK and VTK )

-If you are not familiar with CMake, checkout the `tutorial <http://www.cmake.org/cmake/help/cmake_tutorial.html>`_ on its website.
+   * If you are not familiar with CMake, checkout the `tutorial <http://www.cmake.org/cmake/help/cmake_tutorial.html>`_ on its website.

 Steps
 ======